vanillawc/.github/CONTRIBUTING.md

 - start the server with `npm start`
 - open the 'Debug' tab in VSCode
-- run 'Open in Chrome'
+- run the 'Chrome' configuration
-- interact with the web component inside of Chrome
+- Chrome will open a tab that with the debugger attached
-- stopping the debugger will close Chrome
+- stopping the debugger will close the Chrome tab

 ### Debugging [VSCode + Browser Preview]

 'Browser Preview' is a VSCode plugin that opens a browser tab inside of VSCode.
-If you have this plugin installed, then you can live debug from within this window.
+If you have this plugin installed, this config attaches a debugging context to the browser tab.

 To start live debugging in Browser Preview

 - start the server with `npm start`
 - open the 'Debug' tab in VSCode
-- Run 'Browser Preview'
+- run 'Browser Preview' configuration
 - interact with the web component in the Browser Preview Tab
 - stopping the debugger will close Browser Preview